run-ai/docs/docs/Researcher/user-interface/workspaces/create/create-ds.md

 To create a host path data source, provide:

 * A data source name.
-* A Run:ai project scope.
-Choose one or more items from the tree.
-The host path data source is assigned to one or more projects in the scope.
+* In the *Scope* pane, choose one item from the tree.
+The compute resource is assigned to that item and all its subsidiaries.
 * The relevant path on the host.
 * The path within the container where the data will be mounted.